Buying and Maintaining a Car

 My Car Is Broken and I Need Help!

 Most new vehicles come with an express manufacturer’s warranty that gives you certain rights if the vehicle does not perform as promised.
 These warranties are included in the price of your new car.
 Car dealers may also sell service contracts—sometimes called extended warranties—for both new and used vehicles.
 Some service contracts offer good protection at a reasonable price, while others have exclusions that make them almost worthless.
 Because warranty law is complex, you should consult with a lawyer or other expert who can best advise you of your rights under the particular circumstances of your case.
 For more information about vehicle warranties and service contracts check out the California Department of Insurance’s “Guide to Automobile Service Contracts.”

 California Lemon Law

 The California Lemon Law (Civ.
-Code, § 1793.22) protects you when your vehicle is defective and cannot be repaired after a “reasonable” number of attempts.
-In such instances, the manufacturer must either replace or repurchase the vehicle—whichever you prefer.
+Code, § 1793.2 et seq.) protects you when your vehicle is defective and cannot be repaired after a “reasonable” number of attempts.

-Even when the Lemon Law does not apply in your case, other state and federal laws may protect you.
+Even if the Lemon Law does not apply in your case, other state and federal laws may protect you.
 These include laws that prohibit deceptive practices and require vehicles to meet minimum safety standards.
-For complete advice concerning your legal rights, you should consult your own attorney.
+For advice concerning your legal rights, consult an attorney.